(Above) © Jeuelle Sam, @thepreciousmommy

 Latitudes for Dinner

 Finish the day with dinner back at Latitudes, which offers a refreshing twist on nautically infused decor.
 Don’t expect salt-encrusted ropes, lobster traps, or weather-worn wooden signs that hang above tables – just pristine white sand views of the Atlantic and an unconventional theme of “bubbles.”
 Yes, bubbles, which are conveyed in the form of glass chandeliers and a wave wall.
-As for the dinner menu, guest favorites include tuna poke, mini ahi tuna tacos, and Alaskan king crab.
+As for the dinner menu, guest favorites include tuna poke, mini ahi tuna tacos, Alaskan king crab, as well as the restaurant’s signature iced shellfish towers.

 Day Off in Delray Beach